PlanQK/EnergyUnitCommitment/README.md

 1. Mixed Integer Linear Programming using GLPK.
 The linear programm is obtained via PyPSA.
 2. Simulated Quantum Annealing.
 More information on this solver can be found [here](https://github.com/PlanQK/SimulatedQuantumAnnealing)
 3. QAOA via IBM's [Qiskit](https://qiskit.org) runtime.
-This is extremly limited in problemsize.
+This is extremely limited in problemsize.
 Some parts require an API-Token
 4. D-Wave's cloud solvers.
 These require an API-Token and include quantum annealing and a hybrid solver.